MurhafSousli/ngx-wordpress/README.md

 ## Direct Link

-If you want to do a `GET` request for any URL, Use `WpService.link(url).subscribe(...)` to get the advantage of error handling and loading state.
+If you want to do a `GET` request for any URL, Use `WpService.link(url).subscribe(...)` to get the advantage of error and loading notifiers.

 <a name="issues"/>